North County (San Diego area): Recreation

 North County contains forty golf courses, including Torrey Pines, which hosted the 2008 and 2021 U.S. Open.
 North County is also known for its beaches, which stretch about thirty miles from Del Mar to San Onofre.
 These beaches experience a large tourist influx from June to November.
 Symbolic of North County's surf culture are the various statues proliferating the region including the Cardiff Kook in Cardiff-by-the-Sea.
 As surf culture is an integral part of North County, so is equestrian culture.
 Numerous equestrian centers, including the Del Mar Fairgrounds, Rancho Camino Equestrian Center, and San Diego Country Estates International Equestrian Center, are found in the region from Del Mar to San Diego Country Estates.

 North County is home to Southern California's only five-star, five-diamond and Michelin starred restaurants: Addison at The Grand Del Mar (three Michelin stars), and El Bizcocho at Rancho Bernardo Inn.

 Fairs and shopping

 The Del Mar Fairgrounds is home to one of the most famous racetracks in the world and is the site of the annual San Diego County Fair.
-Shopping malls include the North County Mall in Escondido and the Shoppes at Carlsbad in Carlsbad.
+Shopping malls include the Mershops North County in Escondido and The Shoppes at Carlsbad in Carlsbad.
 The Cedros Design District in Solana Beach offers more than 85 shops, boutiques and galleries that specialize in antiques, handmade jewelry, unique artifacts, fine art, and more.
 Famous beaches include Moonlight Beach in Encinitas and the Oceanside Pier.